DOI-ONRR/research/nrrd-research/00_UserTypes/00_UserTypes.md

 ### Scenarios
 *	The **ONRR program manager provides guidance** about ONRR’s data processes.
 They direct internal team members to NRRD to learn about how a dataset is formed.
 This allows the ONRR employees to build case studies about the data.
 *	An **ONRR employee validates their dataset** using NRRD.
 They have a different dataset that they want to QAQC.
 They use query data to find the publicly available values to check against their internal dataset quickly and easily.
 *	An **ONRR employee** who provides the raw data that will eventually be published on the NRRD site.
-This employee pulls the raw data from internal systems and sends it to the ODDD team, who then review the numbers and then publish on the NRRD site.
+This employee pulls the raw data from internal systems and sends it to the ODDD team, who then review the numbers and publish on the NRRD site.